-Each pod is made up of one or more containers.
-Single-container pods are most common, but in advanced use cases, pods may be made up of closely cooperative containers that share resources.
-But what exactly is the difference between a container and a pod, and why does Kubernetes use the pod abstraction in the first place?
+Each pod consists of one or more containers.
+While single-container pods are the most common, Kubernetes also supports multi-container pods for advanced use cases where containers must work together and share resources.
+This raises an important question: what is the difference between a container and a pod, and why does Kubernetes introduce this extra abstraction?

 Why Kubernetes uses pods